 Leading the Way

-Clark College students have seen some terrific advances on campus this year.
+Clark College students seen advances on campus

 - International student enrollment is up 350 percent, adding a global perspective to learning at Clark.

 - Water-bottle refill stations have been installed on campus, cutting down on the use of disposable bottles.